 5. Chamomile Tea for Migraine Relief

 If the cause of your migraine is stress and tension, chamomile will give you relief from this debilitating feeling.
 Chamomile is a known herb for medicinal use in nervous disorders like anxiety, irritability and even insomnia.
 This herb works by slowing down your nervous system’s activity.
 This makes you relax and maintain a sense of calm.
-One of the reasons why chamomile is one of some good remedies for migraine is its quality to reduce pain and inflammation.
+One of the reasons why chamomile is one of some good remedies for a migraine is its quality to reduce pain and inflammation.
 However, if you hope to drink a cup of chamomile tea and get rid of all migraine discomfort, it’s not so.
 You need to drink this tea throughout the day so as to ease your migraine headache and give you some rest.

-How to Make Chamomile Tea for Migraine?
+How to Make Chamomile Tea for a Migraine?